Java Plugin

 Cleaning

-The clean method on the Java plugin simply deletes the build directory.
+The clean method on the Java plugin deletes the entire build directory.
 Here’s an example of using this method:

 java.clean()